akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I am.”

 He let out a breath.
-“I was sent to find you.
-My father commanded it.”
+“I was sent to find you, by my father's command.”

 “The king?”

 “Yes.”
 He paused.
 “I am Godfrey.
 The King's son.”

-She was sure of that already, but hearing him say it made it seem more real.
-She curtsied—a quick, awkward thing, her legs stiff from the walk.
+She curtsied—quick, awkward, her legs stiff from the walk.
 He put out a hand as if to stop her, then pulled it back.

 “No. Not here.
 You don’t need to,” he said.

-They stood there with the road separating them, he on one side and she on the other, the forest waiting quietly about them.
-She could hear her own breathing, the rustle of Goosie in the basket, the soft snort of his horse lifting its nose.
+They stood there with the road between them.
+She could hear her own breathing, the rustle of Goosie in the basket, the soft snort of his horse.

-He looked toward the dusty road, along which the cart had disappeared.
+He looked toward the lane where the cart had disappeared.
 “You rode with the cartier?”

 “My feet were sore.
 They gave me a lift.”
-She tried to clear her muddled thoughts.
-“Why are you here?”

 “My apologies.
-You were already gone by the time I got to the gate.
-I should have been faster.”
-He shook his head.
-“I didn’t know you’d left so quickly and my father wished to talk before telling me (commanding me) to escort you, so—”
+I was supposed to have a horse waiting for you, but you were already gone by the time I reached the gate.
+I should have been swifter.”

-“No, I mean—” She looked at his horse, then at him.
-“You came after me yourself?”
+She tried to gather her thoughts, her heart galloping.
+“Why exactly are you here?”

 “I came after you.”
-He said it simply, as if it were the most natural thing in the world.
+He said it simply, as if it were merely the path set before him.

-“But why?
-Is this—” She looked at him, trying to read his face, trying to get the words out.
-“I mean, I walked through the doors—” she said, then stopped, hearing the words that she was saying come out in a voice that didn't seem quite like hers.
-Her voice trailed off to nothing as she willed him to speak, yet in the same moment hoping that he woudn't.
+She looked at him, trying to read his face.
+“The women on the cart spoke of a vow.
+Something the king swore.
+About the next maid through his hall doors.
+Be that that sooth or idle chatter?”

 He met her eyes.
-He had warm eyes, and his mouth seemed to struggle to open.
-Gathering his courage, he spoke.
 “My father made a rash vow—”

-She nodded to encourage him to continue, but heard her own voice speaking instead.
-“I heard it was something about the next maid through his hall doors?
-They said—” She paused, her voice catching.
-“They said, erm— They said that it was to marry the son.”
+“They said—” She stopped, her voice catching.
+“They said she was to marry his son.”

 “Yes.”

+She swallowed.
+“Which son?”

+“Yes.”
 It was his turn to nod slowly.

 She swallowed.
 “Which son?
 Is it—I mean—”

-“This son.”
-He did not look away, serious but not unfriendly.
-“Me.
-I am the son they mean.
-The king’s son by a woman not his queen.
-There are others—my half-brothers—but I am the one he spoke of.”
+He did not look away.
+“I am the one.Whilst born of a woman not his queen, I am a son of the king.”
 He paused.
-“I am the one that—”
+“I am he.”

 The words landed like stones in her chest.
 She had known, somehow, since the guards passed.
 But hearing him say it—seeing him stand there, waiting for her response—made it real in a way the gossip had not.